 Thus, a confluence of a gentrifying neighborhood, new, dynamic pastoral leadership at the church and attention given to vibrant worship, community service, social justice and outreach to communities abroad brought about a renaissance at Old St. Pat's.
 For the next several years, these and other factors led the church onto the path onto which it travels today.
 The current 3500 families who are predominantly white, generally well educated, mostly economically stable in relation to most Chicago communities and coming from 200 zip codes consider Old St. Pats their worship home from which they are called to faithfully engage in the world.

-For a look at Old St. Pat's Church, both past and present, read The Old St. Pat's Journey Forward Capital Campaign Report.
+For a look at Old St. Pat's Church, both past and present, read the Journey Forward Capital Campaign Report.